 This exemption was enacted in 1988 and was last changed in 1993.
-These vehicles had previously been included under the exemptions for local government units and nonprofit organizations which were repealed in 1987.
+Prior to 1987, these vehicles were included in the general exemptions for local government units and nonprofit organizations.

-An estimated 275 transfers qualified under this exemption in fiscal year 2003.
+An estimated 225 transfers qualified under this exemption in fiscal year 2007.